 Why Painting Rocks Is Bad

-Now let’s look at some of the impacts that painted rocks might have on the natural world around them.
+Now let’s look at some of the impacts that painted rocks might have on the natural world around them and why painting rocks is bad.

 Additionally, painting rocks and hiding them outdoors requires the finishing step of adding a sealant on their piece of artwork.
 Sealants help to protect the rock artworks from degrading due to the changing of seasons and weather patterns so that the painted rock remains vibrant and shiny throughout its entire lifetime.
 These waterproof and UV-proof sealants however contain toxic materials that may affect the flora and fauna of the wildlife around them, adding on to the detriment of the environment if too many of them are placed in a particular area.